 There were positive things about the first Thanksgiving in 1621.
 At the time, the English settlers were starving, and half had died.
-Squanto, an important figure in Native American-settler relations, taught them how to fish, hunt, and plant corn, serving as an emissary between the settlers and the local tribes.
+Squanto, an important figure in Native-settler relations, taught them how to fish, hunt, and plant corn, serving as an emissary between the settlers and the local tribes.
 It’s worth noting that autumn harvest feasts of giving thanks were already a tradition in those tribes.
 When William Bradford, the governor of the Plymouth Colony, invited Massasoit, the Grand Sachem of the Wampanoag Federation, to a feast, they showed up with venison, lobster, fish, wild fowl, oysters, corn, and squash.

 Today many Native Americans view Thanksgiving Day as a reminder of genocide – one that brushes over the slaughter of millions of Indigenous people while teaching children a false history.
 Some have declared Thanksgiving to be a National Day of Mourning; some fast from sundown the night before to sundown the day of to recognize the brutality and hardships endured by their ancestors.

 Still other Native Americans opt for a more traditional Thanksgiving, carving up turkeys, eating pumpkin pie, and watching football.
 They understand the associated history, but also want to celebrate their blessings.
-Many see the day as an opportunity to extend a helping hand to those in need.
+Some spend Thanksgiving extending a helping hand to those in need.

 What is Native American Heritage Day?

 The day after Thanksgiving is shopping extravaganza Black Friday to many.
 But it’s also Native American Heritage Day.
 The idea is for all Americans to honor Native Americans and celebrate their history and contributions.
-Native Americans are more than their suffering – over the past five centuries, they have persevered, innovated, and achieved in significant ways that deserve more recognition.
+The original Americans are more than their suffering – over the past five centuries, they have persevered, innovated, and achieved in significant ways that deserve more recognition.